nazpot01/test-greensill-codimd/TF-ECR/README.md

 The module provisions the following resources:

-- Creacion del repositorio ECR para almacenar la imagen del proyecto.
+- Creation of the ECR repository to store the project image.
-- Configuracion y documentación de politicas iam de acceso al repositorio
+- Configuration and documentation of iam policies for access to the repository

 ## main.tf